broadinstitute/CellBender/README.md

 ### Using The Official Docker Image

-A GPU-enabled docker image is available from the Google Container Registry as:
+A GPU-enabled docker image is available from the Google Container Registry (GCR) as:

 ```
 us.gcr.io/broad-dsde-methods/cellbender:latest